nanasintown/Predict-Time-Series-Analysis/README.md

-# Predict-Time-Series-Analysis
+# Prediction-Time-Series-Analysis
-R exercises for PTSA course
+R exercises for Prediction and Time Series Analysis course